Plan of Study

 PhD Plan of Study for students with MS

-You may count up to 24 transfer credits toward your PhD or up to six transfer credits toward your MS. Use the transfer credit approval form to get the transfer credits approved.
+You may count up to 24 transfer credits toward your PhD or up to six transfer credits toward your MS. If your courses were part of a Master's degree, the Master's degree automatically counts for 24 credits toward a PhD, and you can't count any additional transfer credits.
+For any transfer credit situation other than counting a prior MS toward a PhD, you need to get the courses approved individually.
+Use the transfer credit approval form to get the transfer credits approved.
 See Professor David Goldschmidt for the department approval signature.
 When the transfer credit is approved, you will get RPI course numbers for the courses for which you have transfer credit.
 Use these RPI course numbers to list the courses on your Plan of Study.

 Completing the form